 Crushed and chilled to tanker in McLaren Vale and then in the Hunter Valley within 36 hours, static 5 tonne fermenters and pumped over twice per day.
 Pressed to oak just before the end of fermentation.

-This wine has been matured in 100% French oak, and the largest parcel in a new 2,800 litre Francois cask.
+This wine has been matured in 100% French oak puncheons, 30% being new for 16 months.

-A dry lead up the 2018 harvest through spring and over the 17/18 summer, resulting in lower crops and earlier ripening.
-Things really sped up with the heat during February.
-Luckily, both of our Shiraz vineyards are on deep sand over clay and held up well, in bottle at 14% alcohol.
+A dry lead up the 2020 harvest through spring and over the 19/20 summer, resulting in very low crops and rapid ripening.
+Things really sped up with the heat in late February.
+Luckily, both of our Shiraz vineyards are on deep sand over clay and held up well, in bottle at 14.5% alcohol.

 Pairs well with beef fillet and osso bucco.

 Drinking well now in its youth but will develop into a lovely mature dry red over medium to long term cellaring.